Greece celebrates 200 years of independence in pared-back ceremony

 Thursday’s ceremonies, at a time of renewed tension with Turkey, included a flypast by Greek, U.S. and French fighter jets as well as a military parade including cavalry units and “Evzones” - presidential guards in their ceremonial kilts.

-A relic of the Aghia Lavra banner, closely associated with the start of the Greek revolution, featured for the first time in the annual march.
+A relic of the Aghia Lavra banner, associated with the start of the Greek revolution, featured for the first time in the annual parade.

-Following a dawn ceremony at the Acropolis, the centre of Athens was heavily guarded and a giant carpet of blue and white flowers forming a Greek flag was spread out over the city’s central Syntagma square, scene of riots during the crisis.
+Following a dawn ceremony at the Acropolis, the centre of Athens was heavily guarded and a carpet of blue and white flowers forming a Greek flag was spread out over Syntagma square, scene of riots during the crisis.

-In an address to Greek people aired by state television, U.S. President Joe Biden said the relationship between Greece and the United States would be closer than ever.
+In a televised message, U.S. President Joe Biden said the relationship between Greece and the United States would be closer than ever.

 “It’s our shared commitment to liberty, human rights and the rule of law that empowers us to write our own futures whether 200 years ago or today,” he said.